joequant/scms/doc/patent-simulation.md

 #### Preconditions

 * That the code is being run in Simulation Mode.
-* That the scenarios are defined and that their parameters when needed.
+* That the scenarios are defined along with their parameters when needed in SCENARIO_EVENT.
-* That the code has been systematically combed for events.
+* That the code has been systematically combed for events to populate CODE_EVENT.
 * (optional) That the events are tagged.

 #### Process

+When the contract is being simulated and the scnearion calls for the event to simulated:
 1. Verify that the Smart Contract is run in Simulation Mode.
-1. Process the event as specified as the callback.
+1. Process the event as specified as the callback in SCENARIO_EVENT.
-1. Record the resulting state of the SC_VALUE records.
+1. Record the resulting state of the SC_VALUE records into SCENARIO_VALUE.

 ### External Call Stubs